Gross Pay vs. Net Pay: Definitions and How to Calculate

 What is Net Pay?

 Net pay, also referred to as net income or net salary, is the profit your business earns after expenses and allowable deductions.
-Deductions can include federal and state taxes, social security and Medicare taxes (FICA), or health insurance costs.
-In order to calculate your net pay, subtract all of your business expenses from your gross income.
+Deductions can include federal and state taxes, Social Security and Medicare taxes (FICA), or health insurance costs.
+To calculate your net pay, subtract all of your business expenses from your gross income.
 Business expenses can include marketing or advertising costs, office expenses, and tax payments as well as eligible deductions such as home office space, health insurance, or professional fees.
-Check out our bill rate calculator to calculate your ideal bill rate based on information like your desired net pay.

 Understanding your net pay is a good way to assess the health of your business.
 If your gross pay, for example, is significantly higher than your net pay you may want to take another look at your expenses to see what you can eliminate.